anugrahwl/Polygon-Area-Calculator/README.md

 # Disclaimer
-So, I started to work on this project when one of my friends (actually not that many friends) suggested me to get the python course certification that held by a website named FreeCodeCamp.
-Sorry for my bad english and this is his disclaimer which is good to copy-paste here :)
+So, I started to work on this problem when one of my friends (actually not that many friends) suggested me to get the python course certification that held by a website named FreeCodeCamp.
+This problem is made by FreeCodeCamp and the solution is made by me, thank to my friend for helping me out.
+If you curious about him, feel free to check his github at github.com/anyafachri.
-"This problem is owned by FreeCodeCamp and the solution is made by me.
-Don't violating FreeCodeCamp terms by copy-paste my work.
-Do your best and feel free to see my solution as a quick REFERENCE after hurricane and storms devastated your brain then made your version by yourself.
-This is about the learning progress NOT an achievement matter."

 ***End Disclaimer***